Renzo L. Ricca: Topological fluid dynamics

 In collaboration with Xin Liu, Ricca derived the Jones and HOMFLYPT knot polynomial invariants from the helicity of fluid flows, hence extending the initial work on helicity to highly complex networks of filament structures.
 This work opened up the possibility to quantify natural decay processes in terms of structural topological complexity.
-For quantum systems Ricca and collaborators demonstrated that a superposed twist phase may produce a Aharonov-Bohm effect thus inducing the formation of new defects in condensates, and provided topological proof of zero helicity for Seifert framed defects.
+As regards quantum fluid systems, Ricca and collaborators demonstrated the physical implications of a superposed twist phase as a Aharonov–Bohm effect for the formation of new defects in condensates, and provided analytical and topological proofs of the zero helicity condition for Seifert framed defects.